Understanding the Basics of Surety Bonds

 • Application:

 • The principal applies for a bond, providing necessary information about the project or business.
+Most sureties require a Social Security Number when applying.

 • Underwriting:

 • The surety assesses the principal's financial stability, experience, and capacity to fulfill the obligation.
+Your personal credit score can impact the price of the bond.

 • Approval: